kelvinkoon/ece491-group30/README.md

 ## Run Application

 1. Make sure the presenter server is running on the server side.
-In the project main directory run the following:
-    ```
-    bash run_presenter_server.sh &
-    ```

-2. On the development board, navigate to the code directory and run:
+2. On the development board, navigate to the `src` directory of the project and run:
     ```
     python3 main.py
     ```